Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 However, other respondents (N = 24) expressed a \textbf{preference for AI-based reviewers}, such as a bot or an algorithmic moderator, to enhance fairness.
 These divergent views regarding the types of reviewers are consistent with our quantitative findings, which indicate no significant differences in perceived fairness based on the moderator type.

-Additionally, 17 participants suggested that platforms implement collaborative decision-making by involving \textbf{multiple moderators} for flagged posts.
+Many respondents offered suggestions to reduce biases in decision-making.
+For example, 17 participants suggested that platforms implement collaborative decision-making by involving multiple moderators for flagged posts.
 Some participants specified their suggestions for a certain combination or number of moderators (often three) or a mix of human and bot moderators.
 They believed that such cooperative decision-making in the flagging process would increase fairness and reduce biases.
 For example, P405 wrote:

 \begin{quote} \textit{Form a diverse review team comprising individuals with varying backgrounds, perspectives, and experiences.
 This diversity helps mitigate biases and ensures a more balanced evaluation of flagged content.} \end{quote}